-Those on the Autistic Spectrum can find it very difficult to process everyday sensory information.
-Any of their senses can be over or under sensitive or they can sometimes experience both at different times.
-These sensory differences can have a huge effect on a person’s life and can affect their behaviour.
+People on the Autistic Spectrum can find it very difficult to process everyday sensory information; their senses can be over or under-sensitive, or they might experience both at different times.
+These sensory differences can have a significant effect on a person’s life and can affect their behaviour.

-A person with Autism may behave in a way that you would not instantly link to sensory sensitivities but, a person who struggles to deal with everyday sensory information is commonly experiencing sensory overload.
+A person with Autism may behave in a way that you would not instantly link to sensory sensitivities.
+However, a person who struggles to deal with everyday sensory information is commonly experiencing sensory overload.
 Too much information causes stress, anxiety and sometimes actual physical pain, which can result in a meltdown, being withdrawn, or showing challenging behaviour.

-It is so important that we don’t judge a person who is having a meltdown or not responding.
-Small changes to an autistic person’s environment can make a huge difference, so as a carer it is very important to consider the following points:
+It is important that we don’t judge a person who is having a meltdown or not responding.
+Small changes to an autistic person’s environment can make a huge difference, so as a carer, it is very important to consider the following points:

-It has been proven that if a person with autism spends regular time within a Sensory Environment or Sensory Room to suit their specific needs, it will help them control their behaviour, process information and increase their communication and organisational skills.
+It’s been proven that if a person with autism spends regular time with Sensory Environment or in a Sensory Room, it will help them control their behaviour, process information and increase their communication and organisational skills.

-In most cases a sensory room may be considered a luxury, or an option that’s not immediately available.
-However there are other sensory solutions that are relatively inexpensive, portable and readily available.
+In most cases, a sensory room may be considered a luxury or an option that’s not immediately available.
+However, other sensory solutions are relatively inexpensive, portable and readily available.

-Every autistic person will respond differently to a sensory environment, so it’s important that you create a space that’s been specifically designed for your person, and the sensory stimuli that they’ll react best to.
+Every autistic person will respond differently to a sensory environment, so it’s important that you create a space tailored to each user’s needs.

-Below are a few sensory resources which have all proven to have a positive impact for those with autism:
+Below are a few sensory resources that have proven to have a positive impact for those with autism:

-This waterless bubble tube is a fantastic unique sensory resource.
-It’s calm bubbling effect relaxes the user, distracting their eyes and mind and taking them into a calmer colourful world of bubbles.
+Our waterless bubble tube is a fantastically unique sensory resource.
+Its calming bubbling effect relaxes the user, distracting their eyes and mind and taking them into a calmer colourful world of bubbles.

 A friend or a chair?
-This specially designed sensory chair is fitted with weighted flaps that provide a ‘hug-like’ sense of security and calmness.
-They have also been proven to increase levels of concentration among users, so they make a great aid for any activity sessions where concentration is needed.
+Our specially designed sensory chair is fitted with weighted flaps that provide a ‘hug-like’ sense of security and calmness.
+Sensit Chairs have also been proven to increase concentration levels among users, making them a valuable resource for classrooms and activity spaces.

-A bedtime buddy perfect for washing away any night-time worries.
-Turning any bedroom or sleeping environment into a relaxing sleepy dream palace.
-This small portable sensory resource enables you to create a calming underwater effect in any room of the house.
-It has soft lights and comforting sounds to encourage relaxation and a good night’s sleep.
+A bedtime buddy perfect for washing away any night-time worries and turning any bedroom into a sleepy dream palace.
+Our compact Tranquil Turtles create a calming underwater effect with soft lights and comforting sounds, encouraging a great nights sleep.

-Those with autism can have times of high anxiety, which can make it even harder for them to focus.
+Those with autism can have times of high anxiety, making it even harder for them to focus.
 With so many thoughts and feelings crowding their brain, they might struggle to organise their emotions and focus.
-A fidget is great for bringing people out of their heads and into their hands.
-Touching and exploring these tactile objects opens another side of your brain, and boosts your concentration levels.
+A fidget is excellent for bringing people out of their heads and into their hands.
+Touching and exploring these tactile objects opens another side of your brain and boosts your concentration levels.

 Many people with autism find that the smooth rocking and swaying of a swing helps them feel relaxed.
-The proprioceptive stimulation the swing provides, increases concentration and focus, helping ground an individual within themselves and their activity.
-The stimulation of their vestibular (movement) and proprioceptive (position) senses helps the person to feel more in control of their own body.
+The proprioceptive stimulation the swing provides increases concentration and focus, helping ground an individual within themselves and their activity.
+In addition, the stimulation of their vestibular (movement) and proprioceptive (position) senses helps the person feel more in control of their own body.